 Clinical clerkships in the third and fourth years reinforce and expand on the training of the first two (2) years of medical school with emphasis on the skills learned during the CEPA I-IV courses and continuing longitudinal learning for enhancement of professional clinical skills.
-Each student must complete a minimum of 17 blocks (80 semester credits) of clinical clerkships.
-All clerkships are identified in terms of "blocks," which are either four to six (6) weeks in duration or carry a credit value of 4 - 6 semester credits each.
+Each student must complete a minimum of 17 blocks () of clinical clerkships.
+All clerkships are identified in terms of "blocks," which are either four (4) to six (6) weeks in duration or carry a credit value of 4 - 6 semester credits each.

 Third year consists of six (6) required clinical clerkship blocks for a total of thirty-six (36) semester credits.
 In each block students will spend one (1) week on campus preparing for the clerkship, four (4) weeks in the clinical environment, and one (1) week on campus studying and being assessed for knowledge and skill.
-These include: Family Medicine, Internal Medicine, Pediatrics, Surgery, Obstetrics/Gynecology, and Psychiatry.
-Assignment to sites is determined during the second year.
+These include Family Medicine, Internal Medicine, Pediatrics, Surgery, Obstetrics/Gynecology, and Psychiatry.
+Assignments to sites are determined by the Clinical Education Department.
 Curricular modules with learning objectives and compulsory assignments are provided for all required clerkships to enhance student learning.
-Students also take two (2) semesters of Core Entrustable Professional Activities (CEPA) and six

-(6) weeks of Clinical Management II.
+Students also take two (2) semesters of Core Entrustable Professional Activities (CEPA) and two to four (2-4) weeks of Clinical Management